JiMcNulty/FDC/README.md

   * The dynamic z_thermal_adjust doesn't do that
 * I'm looking for better ways to implement it
   * Contact me if you have a better way!

-### Tired of doing a bed mesh before each print?
-* If you do have some changes in your bed mesh that require doing a bed mesh before each print, you can eliminate it all together with FDC and start your print faster

 ## What does it do?
 1. Measure changes in bed mesh and z height for x time
 2. Generate a cool graph that will show you the frame non-linear behavior